 Award stipulations: Grantees must not return to the United States or their home country during the year, and must follow Watson guidelines regarding countries and regions within countries where travel is considered dangerous.
 Generally speaking, travel to countries with Level 3 or 4 status are prohibited.
-This list provides a quick reference, but applicants should also check individual country pages on the U.S. State Department website, as well as the Treasury Embargo, and CDC Level 3 list.
+Applicants should check individual country pages on the U.S. State Department website, as well as the Treasury Embargo, and CDC Level 3 list.

 Funding details: Awardees receive a 12-month stipend of up to $30.000, meant to cover living and project expenses, as well as travel to and from the United States or other country of origin at the beginning and end of the fellowship year.
 Up to $1,000 of the stipend may be used toward the purchase of “capital equipment” necessary to the project.
 In planning their itinerary, candidates must keep in mind the cost of living in and traveling to each destination.
 Awardees are not allowed to supplement their budget for the year with private funds, so they must plan a project that is feasible on $30,000.
 Any un-used funds at the end of the fellowship year are returned to the foundation.
 Additional support includes health insurance reimbursement (up to $500), domestic travel funds to attend the returning fellows conference and, a student loan assistance program for qualified applicants for the year of the project.

 Eligibility: Applicants must have/be citizens of any country; graduating seniors from a participating Watson institution; from any discipline; in strong academic standing (but there is no GPA minimum); and possess qualities such as passion, vision, intention, independence, resourcefulness, courage, leadership, responsibility; and emotional maturity.
 They must be able to attend the Watson Conference in August at the end of their year of travel.
 The Watson Foundation provides this description of an ideal Watson Fellow.